13 Totally Amazing Things To Do in Salento Colombia

 Known for its coffee farms, year-round mild temperatures, and being the gateway to Cocora Valley and Natural Los Nevados National Park, Salento is an unforgettable place that should be on your “must-see list” when visiting Colombia.
 From where to eat, where to stay, and things to do in Salento, we have one epic travel guide waiting for you below.

 Salento is a charming town.
 Full of restaurants, quaint streets, and loads of outdoor fun for those looking for some.
 Outdoor fun, not your speed?
 No worries.
-You can rest up in a quiet accommodation out in nature to escape the hustle and bustle of Colombian’s large cities.
+You can rest up in a quiet accommodation out in nature to escape the hustle and bustle of Colombia’s large cities.